jantje85/GMap.NET/README.md

 ### Support for more complex marker shapes.
 - GMapMarker provides 3 new virtual Contains() methods to determine whether a point is within a marker.
 Used for mouse over.
+- Added GMapMarker.OnLocalPositionChanged to allow complex markers to be notified to recalculate points.
 - GMapPolygon IsInside() and IsInsideLocal() are marked public virtual.
 - GMapRoute IsInside () is marked public virtual.